How To Maximize Your Traffic With A Balanced Marketing Mix [Actionable Guide]

 Using Frase To Create Content For Your Marketing Mix

-In Yoast, I make sure to address as many of the problems and suggestions as I can manage in the post.
+In Yoast, I make sure to address as many problems and suggestions as I can in the post.

-To optimize text content like blog posts even further, there are two tools that I recommend.
-First, use Grammarly (the paid subscription is well worth the cost) to take care of minor grammar and spelling problems.
+To optimize text content like blog posts even further, I recommend two tools.
+First, use Grammarly (the paid subscription is well worth the cost) to fix minor grammar and spelling problems.
 To go the extra mile in optimization, use the Hemingway app to improve readability.

 Thursday (Long Term Focus)